Start date: 01/01/2025

 NESP funding: $598,898 (GST-exclusive)

-This project will explore how First Nations Peoples’ knowledges can be integrated into Ecosystem Accounts prepared using the United Nations System of Environmental-Economic Accounting – Ecosystem Accounting (SEEA EA).
+This project is exploring First Nations Peoples’ knowledges can be integrated into Ecosystem Accounts prepared using the United Nations System of Environmental-Economic Accounting – Ecosystem Accounting (SEEA EA).
 The SEEA EA is a framework for measuring and reporting on ecosystems and their contributions to economic and human well-being.
 It provides a structured way to quantify ecosystem services and their role in the economy.

 A river pool on an inland river, with water Lillies floating on the water's surface.